Promoting British Values

 Our motto at Hillside is ‘developing the individual’.
 This is underpinned by our school values of Respect, Equality, Determination, Excellence, Courage, Friendship and Inspiration.
 In addition, we to promote the fundamental British Values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs all within the daily routines of school life.
 Here are some of the ways in which we promote these Values:

 Children have many opportunities for their views to be heard.
 The School Council has representatives from all classes Year 2 to Year 6.
 Members are voted for by their class.
-They meet regularly to discuss issues raised by their class and to make decisions about events in school and aspects of the curriculum.
-The School Council were involved in the interview process for the Headteacher of Hillside.
+They meet regularly to discuss issues raised by their class and to make decisions about events in school and aspects of the curriculum, for example where funding could be spent, generating ideas for fundraising and to plan events.

-We took part in Local Democracy week, members of the School Council visited London to meet with Tristram Hunt MP and to tour the Houses of Parliament.
-They even watched a live debate in the House of Lords.
 The curriculum at Hillside, especially the English and Creative curriculum, provides opportunities for debate.
-The children often take part in or see democratic process taking place e.g. auditions for concerts etc.
+The children often take part in or see democratic process taking place e.g. auditions for concerts.

 Throughout the year subject leaders conduct Pupil Voice interviews to gain children’s insight and views of their subject.